fernando-cabrera-gonzalez/sz80e/README.md

 If you want to use the Z80 core in your personal projects follow these steps:
 1) Build the static library.

-2) Add to your project both the library and the public header file 'z80_public.h' (for access to the main emulator features).
+2) Add to your project both the library and the public header file 'z80_public.h' (for access to the main emulator features).<br>
+   Optionally, you can also add 'utl_public.h' to your project, which provides a keyboard handler and triggers the user debugger when 'd' is pressed.

-3) You will need to implement a memory model for the Z80 to work (see mem_test.h, mem_test.c and main.c for an example):
+3) You will need to implement a memory model for the Z80 to work (see 'mem_test.h', mem_test.c and main.c for an example):
     - Provide a 64k memory buffer (16k ROM + 48k RAM).
     - Implement the methods of the memory interface, provided in the 'MEM INTERFACE' section of 'z80_public.h'.

 4) From your project you will need to call the 2 functions in the 'Z80 INTERFACE' section of 'z80_public.h':
-    - Call z80_init() at the beginning for initializing the z80 emulator providing:
+    - Call 'z80_init()' at the beginning for initializing the z80 emulator providing:
         - A file to load in memory in one of these formats and that can be provided in the first argument of command line:
             - A binary that will be loaded at address 0x000 of the memory.
             - A .z80 or a .sna file with a snapshot that will be loaded at address 0x4000 or higher, keeping the ROM at address from 0x000 to 0x3FFF.